 - Prick 5 or 6 holes through the tart

 - Beat the remaining egg white with the yolk

 - Glaze the top of the tart

-- Bake the tart for 20mn in the preheated oven
+- bake for 20mn in the preheated oven

-- Take it out of the oven and glaze it a 2nd time with the remaining beaten egg
+- take it out and glaze it a 2nd time with the remaining beaten egg

 - Bake for another 30mn until the tart turns golden

-- Each oven is different, but you’ll know for sure that your Galette des Rois is cooked to perfection when it does not bend when you lift it.
+- Each oven is different, but you’ll know for sure that your Galette des Rois is cooked to perfection when it doesn’t bend when you lift it

 Happy Fête des Rois!